Sarah Daniels (actress): Early life

-In October 2017, Daniels became engaged to fellow actor Skye Scott.
-In September 2018, the pair married in a private ceremony, however as of December 2019, they are divorced.
-Daniels announced she had married Christopher Barrett on May 10, 2020 in a private ceremony, on her Twitter account.
-Barrett is a Game Director for Bungie's video games Destiny and Destiny 2.

 Career

 Daniels is currently a full-time gaming streamer on Twitch.tv, and she is represented in esports and branded lifestyle by Alex Robles at Buchwald.

 Daniels started to perform at The Walt Disney Resort from the age of sixteen and has performed in shows all over the United States throughout her career.

 She played the lead role of Elle Woods in "Legally Blonde: The Musical" at the Fireside Theatre and has performed in "Merrily We Roll Along" directed by Broadway's Michael Arden.

 As of December 2017, her most recent role was in the stage production of Mamma Mia at the Phoenix Theatre in Phoenix, Arizona, where she played the character of Sophie Sheridan.
 She reprised her role as Sophie in a new production of Mamma Mia! performing at the Arkansas Repertory Theatre from March 2018.

 In May 2018 she appeared in the stage production of Grease at the Toronto Winter Garden Theatre as the Sandy alternate and later replaced Janel Parrish in the lead role of Sandy.

 In February 2019, she appeared as Sandy in the stage production of Grease at the Beef and Boards Theater., where she subsequently was offered the role of Ariel in The Little Mermaid, as well as Amber in Hairspray.